Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 By default a variable container serves only for grouping the contained variables.
 If the `composite` flag is enabled though behaviour is different.
 In this case the variable container results in a module variable itself which is persisted as an array containing all single variables as elements.

-For example imagine you want to create to variables for a payment method and a payment url.
+For example imagine you want to create two variables for a payment method and a payment url.

 Option 1: create a variable container named `payment` with `composite=false` and two variables `paymentMethod` and `paymentUrl` in it.
 This leads to two module variables `paymentMethod = ''` and `paymentUrl = ''`.